fcarvalhopacheco/whots17-data-report/docs/source/6_section.md

 {numref}`wh17_adcp_tilt.png` shows the ADCP data of the instrument’s tilt (a combination of the pitch and roll), plotted against the buoy’s distance from its anchor (derived from GPS positions), for both WHOTS-17 ADCP’s.
-The plot's red line is a quadratic fit to the median tilt calculated every 0.2 km distance bins.
-The figure shows that during both deployments, the ADCP tilt increased as the anchor's distance increased.
-This tilting was caused by the mooring line's deviation from its vertical position as the anchor pulled it.
+The plot`s red line is a quadratic fit to the median tilt calculated every 0.2 km distance bins.
+The figure shows that during both deployments, the ADCP tilt increased as the anchor`s distance increased.
+This tilting was caused by the mooring line`s deviation from its vertical position as the anchor pulled it.
 The tilting of the line also caused the rising of the instruments attached to the line.